toddmilliken/normalize-scss/README.md

 The latest release of _normalize.scss for Sass 3.2/Compass 0.12 is: [2.2.0+normalize.2.1.3](https://github.com/JohnAlbin/normalize-scss/releases/tag/2.2.0%2Bnormalize.2.1.3).
 It combines normalize.css v2.1.3 and normalize v1.1.3.

-## The Compass port of normalize.css
+## The Sass port of normalize.css

-__This project is the Sass/Compass version of Normalize.css__, a collection of HTML element and attribute rulesets to normalize styles across all browsers.
+__This project is the Sass version of Normalize.css__, a collection of HTML element and attribute rulesets to normalize styles across all browsers.
-This port aims to use the best partials from Compass to make Normalize even easier to integrate with your website.
+This port aims to use a light dusting of Sass to make Normalize even easier to integrate with your website.
 To learn about why Normalize.css is so amazing, skip to the "normalize.css" section below.

-This Sass/Compass port currently utilizes:
+This Sass port currently utilizes:

-* Browser Support variables
-* CSS3 Box Sizing mixin
-* Vertical Rhythm mixins
+* Browser support variables: Allowing you to easily add/drop support for any browser by modifying a single Sass variable.
+* Vertical rhythm mixins: Allowing you to alter the font-size, line-height and margins in Normalize’s output without hacking the library.

-In addition, Normalize.css has 2 major versions: version 3 (without legacy browser support) and version 1 (with support for IE 6/7, etc.) This Compass port combines the two versions into one file so that you can easily toggle between the two versions using Compass' Browser Support variables.
+In addition, Normalize.css has 2 major versions: version 3 (without “legacy browser” support) and version 1 (with support for IE 6/7, etc.) This Sass port combines the two versions into one file so that you can easily toggle between the two versions using its browser support variables.

 Did a client wait until the last minute to mention their CEO uses IE 6?
-Simply update your `$browser-minimum-versions` variable and recompile your Sass files.
+Simply update your `$normalize-support-for` variable and recompile your Sass files.
 Details can be found at https://github.com/JohnAlbin/normalize-scss/wiki

 # normalize.css v3